Optimize PDF Documents for Mobile Rendering

 - Open your document in Adobe Acrobat.

 - Under Settings, select Mobile as a preset.
-It already contains settings optimized for displaying PDFs on mobile devices.
+It already contains settings that are optimized for displaying PDFs on mobile devices.

 Avoid Using JPEG 2000 for Image Compression